 You must demonstrate good moral character in order for your VAWA petition to be approved.
 A U visa requires only that you not be inadmissible to the United States and does not require an affirmative showing of good character.

 Regardless of which avenue you choose, you will need to put together a successful application.
 The attorneys at Serving Immigrants can help you explore your options.
-Contact us online or call us at (305) 907-6151 to schedule a consultation.
+Contact us online or call us at (305) 907-6151 to schedule a strategy session.